-Corruption and the infiltration by organized crime of public institutions in Central America is an unaddressed issue, one that lies at the core of the increasing violence and democratic instability that has afflicted the region in the last decade.
+Corruption and the infiltration by organized crime of public institutions in Central America is an unaddressed issue that lies at the core of the increasing violence and democratic instability that has afflicted the region in the last decade.

 In El Salvador, since the 1992 Peace Accord, infiltration has mutated into a system capable of determining important political and strategic decisions, such as the election of the Attorney General and the shaping of the state approach to fighting crime.
-Furthermore, organized crime infiltration of the Policia Nacional Civil (PNC) has nurtured drug and money laundering organizations while overstating issues of youth gangs as the principal cause of violence and crime.
+Furthermore, organized crime infiltration of the National Civil Police (Policía Nacional Civil, PNC) has nurtured drug and money laundering organizations while overstating issues of youth gangs as the principal cause of violence and crime.